Hint

 The Rigi, also known as the Queen of Mountains, towers majestically between Lakes Lucerne, Zug and Lauerz.
 The highest point on the Rigi-Kulm at 1,797m asl is where visitors can admire a magnificent panorama over Lake Lucerne and the nearby Alps, and to the Swiss Plateau looking north.

-Several trains dating back to the early days still operate today, with public nostalgia trips scheduled on weekends between July and September.
-For one journey up the mountain, these lovingly restored steam locomotives dating back more than 100 years use about 500kg of coal and 2,200 litres of water.
+Several trains dating back to the early days still operate today, with steam train trips scheduled on weekends between July and September.
 Together with the modern panoramic cable car from Weggis, the Rigi railways carry 600,000 passengers up the mountain each year.
-The range of leisure activities and events on offer in both summer and winter is constantly being expanded.